 CLOs Course Contents Lec.
-CLO1 Historical Background of the Public Administration in Bangladesh: Ancient, Medieval 4 CLO3 and Modern period.
-4 CLO1 Ecology of Public Administration in Bangladesh.
-Pakistan influences upon Bangladesh 3 CLO3 Administration.
-3 CLO1 Constitutional Framework of Bangladesh and its Administration: Working of Political 4 executive, President, Prime Minister and Cabinet or Ministers, Rules of Business.
-4 CLO1 Organisation and Role of the Secretariat, Functions, Role of Secretary, Public CLO2 Corporations, Boards and Directorates, Relations of Secretariat with the above 4 agencies.
-CLO1 Development plan and administration in Bangladesh: Organisation of Planning CLO3 commission in Bangladesh, Role of National Economic Councils, Project Planning and 4 its implementation in Bangladesh, Role of IMED.
-CLO1 Field Administration in Bangladesh: Role of Divisional Commissioner, Deputy CLO3 Commissioner, Upazila Parishad Chairman, Upazila Nirbahi Officer with reference to 4 Development Administration.
+CLO1 Historical Background of the Public Administration in Bangladesh: Modern period.
+4 CLO3 CLO1 Constitutional Framework of Bangladesh and its Administration: Working of Political 4 executive, President, Prime Minister and Cabinet or Ministers, Rules of Business.
+CLO1 Organisation and Role of the Secretariat, Functions, Role of Secretary, Public 4 CLO2 Corporations, Boards and Directorates, Relations of Secretariat with the above agencies.
+CLO1 Constitutional and Legal Framework of Policy-Making in Bangladesh; Policy Making CLO2 and Citizen Participation in Bangladesh CLO1 Development plan and administration in Bangladesh: Organisation of Planning 4 CLO3 commission in Bangladesh, Role of National Economic Councils, Project Planning and its implementation in Bangladesh, Role of IMED.
+CLO1 Field Administration in Bangladesh: Role of Divisional Commissioner, Deputy 5 CLO3 Commissioner, Upazila Parishad Chairman, Upazila Nirbahi Officer with reference to Development Administration.

 CLO1 Administrative Reforms in Bangladesh.
-4

-CLO1 Bureaucracy in Bangladesh: Its nature and problems, Recruitment, Classification of services, training, promotion and transfer, Relationship between Generalist and 4 Specialists in Bangladesh, Bureaucracy and politics.
-CLO1 Administrative Accountability: Its meaning and problems, Methods of Administrative Accountability: a.
+4 CLO2 Public Service Ethics and Corruption in Bangladesh CLO3 Anti-Corruption Commission in Bangladesh: Structure, Operation, Challenges and Recommendation 3 CLO1 Bureaucracy in Bangladesh: Its nature and problems, Recruitment, Classification of services, training, promotion and transfer, Relationship between Generalist and Specialists in Bangladesh, Bureaucracy and politics.
+5 CLO1 Administrative Accountability: Its meaning and problems, Methods of Administrative Accountability: a.
 Ministerial control, b.
 Parliamentary control, c.
-Judicial control and 4 d.
-Extra legal control.
-CLO1 Ombudsman in Bangladesh.
-2 CLO2 3 CLO2 Women in the Administration of Bangladesh.
-4 CLO3 4
+Judicial control and d.
+Extra-legal control.
+5 CLO2 CLO3 e-Government in Bangladesh: Development, Challenges and Prospects 3 CLO2 CLO3 Right to Information Act, 2009: Expansion, Strategies and Application 3